grafana/grafana-infinity-datasource/docs/sources/csv.md

 | Selector | Column name in CSV file.
 Case sensitive.         |
 | Format   | Format of the column.                            |

 If you don't specify any columns, then the Infinity plugin will try to auto generate the columns and all the fields will be returned as string.
-Please note that this auto generate columns feature only works with table format.
+This automatically generates columns feature only works with table format.

 ## CSV URL